Clive Palmer: Subsequent political activities

-In 2021, Palmer welcomed Liberal Party defector Craig Kelly, an outspoken critic of climate and vaccine-based scientific findings, to his party.
+In 2021, Palmer welcomed to his party Liberal Party defector Craig Kelly, an outspoken critic of scientific findings on climate change and on vaccines.
 Like Kelly, Palmer has been frequently criticised for spreading misinformation about COVID-19 and in particular the effectiveness of vaccines.

 In December 2021, Palmer was rated Australia's "least likeable politician" in a Resolve Political Monitor survey that showed that only 8% of surveyed Australians had a positive view of him.

+For the United Australia Party in the 2022 Australian federal election, Palmer spent $123.5 million, more than the expenditure of any other political party.
+The UAP obtained 4.7% of the vote, winning no seats in the House of Representatives and one in the Senate.

+The UAP was voluntarily deregistered as a party on 8 September 2022, although its lone senator, Ralph Babet (Victoria), continues to say that he represents it.

+In the last few weeks before the 2023 Australian Indigenous Voice referendum, Palmer was reported to have spent $2 million in advertisements for the No campaign.

+In February 2025, the High Court ruled that Palmer could not register the United Australia Party again for the next federal election.

+At a press conference on 19 February 2025, Palmer announced that he had joined Trumpet of Patriots, following the High Court ruling that he would be unable to register the United Australia Party (UAP) for the 2025 federal election after its voluntary de-registration in 2022.
+Palmer has announced that the party's policies are to be modelled on those of Donald Trump and that he plans to spend $90m on its campaign in the federal election of 2025.

+Palmer spent approximately $60 million in the 2025 federal election on a nationwide advertising blitz, including over $6 million on YouTube and Meta platforms, and sending over 17 million unsolicited text messages, the party failed to secure any seats in Parliament, garnering only 1.85% of the national vote.
+Following this defeat, Palmer announced his retirement from politics, citing his age and a desire to focus on philanthropic efforts.

 Financial problems

 In March 2020, Palmer appeared in Brisbane Magistrates Court to answer four charges of fraud and other dishonesty, brought by the Australian Securities and Investments Commission (ASIC).
 The charges alleged improper transfers of money totalling several million dollars shortly before the 2013 general election, as fraud and dishonest use of Palmer's position as a company director (of Mineralogy) regarding funding of the Palmer United Party.
 Palmer denied that the charges relate to the collapse of Queensland Nickel, commenting: "It's just a fabricated charge which will be dismissed pretty easily which is what we do with ASIC charges which are political in nature."
 The case was adjourned until 28 August, with Palmer still claiming that the charges were "nonsense".
 Each offence carries a potential prison sentence of up to five years and, for the fraud charges, up to 12 years.